bit24/models/README.md

 # models
-A collection of statistical model implementations.
+A collection of implementations of common statistical models.

 Contents:
 - Hidden Markov Model.